Skin Lesion Removal and Minor Procedures

 - Excised lesions are sent for histological examination to confirm diagnosis

-Dr Lakay also offers aesthetic removal options for lesions in visible areas, ensuring the best possible cosmetic outcome.
-Book a skin assessment at NeoHealth if you have any lesion causing concern.
+Book a skin assessment at NeoHealth as part of our minor procedures service if you have any lesion causing concern.